AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 #### Excluding payment methods

-Developers can explicitly exclude certain payments methods from Asynchronous Order placement by adding them to the `Magento\AsyncOrder\Model\OrderManagement::paymentMethods` array.
+Developers can explicitly exclude certain payments methods from asynchronous order placement by adding them to the `Magento\AsyncOrder\Model\OrderManagement::paymentMethods` array.
 Orders that use excluded payment methods are processed synchronously.

 ### Negotiable Quote Async Order